Do they own your data? Unwrap.ai Privacy Policy Reviewed.

 ---|---|---|

-Retention Policies | β Acceptable | 12-month cap after account termination. |
+Retention Policies | β Acceptable | 12-month cap after account termination (as stated).
+Request policy excerpt confirming scope. |

-User Rights + Portability | β Standard | CCPA/GDPR-style rights supported (though via email, not UI). |
+User Rights + Portability | β Standard | CCPA/GDPR rights supported via email (no self-serve UI).
+Request SLA/turnaround details. |

 𧨠Final Recommendation